 Continue reading to learn more about Seller-Fulfilled Prime and how your business can enroll in 2023.

 What is Seller-Fulfilled Prime?

-Seller-Fulfilled Prime is a program that allows Amazon sellers to offer 2-day Prime shipping to Amazon customers while fulfilling orders from their own warehouse or by using a third-party fulfillment center.
+Seller-Fulfilled Prime is a program that allows Amazon sellers to offer one-day and two-day Prime shipping to Amazon customers while fulfilling orders from their own warehouse or by using a third-party fulfillment center.